Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Introduction

 Both Theorems~\ref{THM:MAINRESULT_LINEARcosamp} and~\ref{THM:MAINRESULT_SUBLINEAR} are proven in three phases.
 First, in Section~\ref{sec:Preliminaries}, we prove that the top eigenvalues of $MAM^*$ are good approximations to the top eigenvalues of $A$ for a very general class of Johnson–Lindenstrauss (JL) embedding matrices $\M$ and matrices $\A$.
 This generalizes prior work focused on the case where $M$ is a Gaussian random matrix \cite{andoni2013eigenvalues,swartworth2023optimal}.
 Second, in Section~\ref{sec:EigenvectorMeasApprox}, we prove that the eigenvectors of $MAM^*$ provide accurate compressive measurements of the eigenvectors of Hermitian/symmetric and PSD matrices $A$.
 The new bounds proven therein are reminiscent of classical eigenvector perturbation results such as the Davis–Kahan $\sin\theta$ theorem \cite{Yusinatheta2015}, except that they involve the non-classical decomposition on the right side of \eqref{equ:BasicCSemasIdea}.
 Third, in Section~\ref{sec:CompressiveSense}, performance bounds are derived for specific compressive sensing algorithms when they take noisy measurements resulting from eigenvectors of $MAM^*$ as input.
-Finally, the main results are then proven in Section~\ref{sec:MainResFinalProofs} using the supporting theory developed in Sections~\ref{sec:Preliminaries}--\ref{sec:CompressiveSense}.
-In addition, Section~\ref{sec:Experiments} provides preliminary experiments demonstrating the empirical performance of the strategy analyzed in Theorem~\ref{THM:MAINRESULT_SUBLINEAR} on large matrices $A$ having $\sim 10^{16}$ entries.
+Finally, Theorems~\ref{THM:MAINRESULT_LINEARcosamp} and~\ref{THM:MAINRESULT_SUBLINEAR} concerning matrices $A$ whose top eigenvalues decay exponentially are then proven in Section~\ref{sec:MainResFinalProofs} using the supporting theory developed in Sections~\ref{sec:Preliminaries}--\ref{sec:CompressiveSense}.
+In addition, Section~\ref{sec:Experiments} provides preliminary experiments demonstrating the empirical performance of the strategy analyzed in Theorem~\ref{THM:MAINRESULT_SUBLINEAR} on large matrices $A$ having $\sim 10^{16}$ entries.\\